mauriziopinotti/perfpuppy/README.md

 * create a layout optimized for tablets and landscape screens
 * show current values (cpu, mem, battery) to the user somehow, i.e. in the persistent notification or in the dashboard
-* add charts for collcted data
+* add charts for collected data
 * use NDK and JNI to collect data in a more performant way
 * use Compose for layouts
-* do more tests about power consumption to fine tune the infinite loop interval (currenly set to 60'' in release and 5'' in debug)
+* do more tests about power consumption to fine tune the infinite loop interval (currently set to 60'' in release and 5'' in debug)
 * let the user choose the infinite loop interval to balance the trade off between accuracy and battery drain
 * add a button to clear alerts
 * improve the alerts section with sorting and filters